Empress Myeongseong: Education

-From early projections in 1880, in May 1885 a palace school to educate the children of the elite was approved by the queen consort.
+From early projections in 1880, in May 1885 a palace school to educate the children of the elite was approved by the queen.
 The Royal English School was established by the American missionary Homer Hulbert and three other missionaries.
 The school had two departments, liberal education and military education.
 Courses were taught exclusively in English using English textbooks.
 However, due to low attendance, the school was closed shortly after the last English teacher, Bunker, resigned in late 1893.

-In 1886, the queen consort patronized the first all-girls' educational institution, Ewha Academy (later Ewha University).
+In 1886, the queen patronized the first all-girls' educational institution, Ewha Academy (later Ewha University).
 The school was established in Seoul by Mary F. Scranton.
 She collaborated with Methodist missionary and teacher Henry Gerhardt Appenzeller, who worked in Korea from 1885 to his death in June 1902.
 As Louisa Rothweiler, a founding teacher of Ewha Academy observed, the school was, at its early stage, more of a place for poor girls to be fed and clothed than a place of education.
 The creation of the academy was a significant social change.

 Missionaries contributed much to the development of Western education in Joseon.